 - some diseases of the brain and nervous system

-- polycythaemia vera (too many red blood cells).
+- polycythaemia vera (too many red blood cells)

 If you have erythromelalgia, you might be asked to have a blood test.
 This is to see if your erythromelalgia is caused by too many platelets or blood cells.

-Other treatments that have helped some people include:
+Other treatments include:

 - capsaicin cream

-- anticonvulsant medicines (such as gabapentin)
+- anticonvulsant medicines

-- surgery to stop the nerve pain.
+- surgery to stop your nerve pain

 What works for one person may not work for another.
 Treatments can also have risks and side effects.
 Talk to your doctor about what treatment might be best for you.

-Last reviewed: August 2016
+Last reviewed: December 2022